-2. Use a God or worry box
+2. Use a God or worry box.

-Write out your worries on a piece of paper, pop it in a box and turn it over to a higher power.
+After you’ve spent enough time in step 1, create a ritual to let it go.
+You can write out your worries on a piece of paper, pop it in a box and turn it over to a higher power.
 I have used this practice in my own life and find it to be really valuable for letting go of worries that are out of my control.

-3. Notice when your mind is making up stories
+3. Notice when your mind is making up stories.

 When you notice you’re ruminating, bring your attention back to the present moment by taking some long, slow, deep breaths and grounding yourself in your body.
 Once grounded back in your body, turn your worry thoughts into a prayer- in whatever form of prayer feels meaningful to you.